I’m so glad you’re here!

 I spent a big chunk of my life as a people pleaser who had no idea how to stand up for myself.
 I survived some pretty terrible things, and I can remember truly believing that I’d be haunted by those memories forever.

-All of that changed about 15 years ago when I started working with a therapist who helped me find my voice.
-She helped me see my worth, taught me ways to cope with debilitating panic, anxiety and flashbacks, and I experienced what it was like to bid farewell to the nightmares of the past and learn to truly love myself and to thrive in this world.
+Going through my own therapy helped me find my voice, discover my worth and taught me how to cope with debilitating panic attacks and flashbacks.
+I experienced what it was like to bid farewell to the nightmares of the past and learn to truly love myself and to thrive in this world.

-Therapy was one of the best things that ever happened to me (*spoiler alert - I still go to therapy!), and that’s why I consider my role as a therapist to be one of the greatest honors I could ever have - I get to help people just like you learn ways to cope with stress and unravel the past in order to create a fresh start and finally feel free.
+Therapy was one of the best things that ever happened to me (*spoiler alert - I still go to therapy!), and that’s why I consider my role as a therapist to be one of the greatest honors I could ever have - I get to help people just like you learn ways to release the things that hold them back in order to create a fresh start and finally feel free.

 FEATURED IN: